 If replacement parts are required for a unit under warranty, contact Continental's Service Department.
-New parts will be sent from the factory and, when applicable, a Return Goods Authorization (RGA) number will be provided to return old parts.
+New parts will be sent from the factory and, when applicable, a Return Goods Authorization (RGA) will be issued to return old parts.
 The RGA number must appear on the packaging of any parts returned, or they will not be accepted.
 If a service agent uses a part from their stock, Continental will replace it with a factory part.